-While you can see many of Ottawa’s highlights in just one day, you will need to spend at least 3 to 4 days in Ottawa to take it all in.
-Spending extra time in Ottawa is especially important if you’re interested in exploring its many interesting historical & cultural museums and art galleries.
+While you can see many of Ottawa’s highlights in one day, you’ll need to spend at least 3 to 4 days in Ottawa to take it all in.
+Spending extra time in Ottawa is especially important if you’re interested in Canadian history & culture.
+Exploring its many historical & cultural museums and art galleries will take some time.

 Is Downtown Ottawa safe?

 Ottawa is considered one of the safest cities in Canada.
-Downtown Ottawa is generally very safe, but, as with visiting any large city, you should take usual safety precautions at night, particularly in the areas on the fringes of ByWard Market and the Rideau Centre.
+Downtown Ottawa is generally very safe.
+As with visiting any large city, you should take usual safety precautions at night.
+Keep particularly on guard in the areas on the fringes of ByWard Market and the Rideau Centre.

 Where can I go at night in Ottawa?

 Much of the nightlife in Ottawa centres around ByWard Market, Sparks Street, and Elgin Street in Downtown.
-Both these areas are home to dozens of clubs, bars & restaurants that make for a fun evening out on the town.
+These areas are home to dozens of clubs, bars & restaurants that make for a fun evening out on the town.